Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 ## Tips

 * A successful Taunt empowers your next Soul Robber attack.
 This will let you either make a stronger normal combo, a stronger Soul Spin or start Soul Cycle.
 * Not only is Soul Spin your best tool for making combos, but when empowered, or when a **Blue Soul** is used, it'll deal very high damage if all hits connect.
-It is less ideal against lesser enemies due since they'll instead get pushed away.
+It is less ideal against lesser enemies since they'll instead get pushed away.
-* Soul Grab is very good against elusive enemies like ghosts or trick and treats to defeat them faster. **Soul Cycle** is instead effective when in certain rooms with many enemies.
+* Soul Cycle is very good in certain rooms in the game where there's an horde of enemies that you need to defeat fast.
 * The Soul Grab and Soul Cycle have a duration for how long you can keep using them.
-If you use Blue Souls while using these moves you can replenish their durability.
+If you use Blue Souls before Soul Robber starts to become red, you'll replenish its durability, extending the duration of the move.
 * Pumpkin King has highly damaging attacks.
 Especially Fire Bomb can take out King Skeletons in a few hits.
 However the costume is needed in different points in certain chapters, like lighting up stuff or destroying wooden planks, in order to progress.
 It is suggested to not use too many Red Souls, save at least a few a them just in case.
 * Santa Jack's presents have different utilities:
   * Re-possession is used to collect !-points and to turn enemies to normal.
   * Scared Stiff is really good against hidden ghosts or to crowd control many enemies.
   * Cold Front can block a problematic enemy if needed, and it's the only present that deals damage.
 * Enemies in Oogie Mode are really dangerous.
-They get increase health, become faster with their attacks, and also get new attacks.
+They get increased health, faster attacks, and also get new attacks.
 You have to either fight them carefully or turn them back to normal with a Re-possession present.
+Defeating these variants do lead to more Souls.
 * Hidden enemies are always in Oogie Mode and will most likely hit you if you get near them.
 Re-possession presents will take them out from their hiding spot and also turns them back to normal.
 * Usually in chapters that have boss fights you can do both combo and !-count requirement by doing a perfect **Dance Mode**.
 Pressing the inputs right in the middle between the two markers increases combo count by 1 and also increase the !-count by 1.
 * You can extend the invicibility in your dodge by immediately changing to one of your costumes right after executing a dodge.
 This is because the costume change animation has invincibility, and dodging cancels that animation but not the invincibility from it.
+* Getting all the figurines in the game will reward you with infinite Red Souls for the Pumpkin King Costume.
+Not only this makes some parts in the game much easier to go through, but this powerup won't lock you out of any achievements.
+You can choose to wait until getting this power-up to make things easy, but you can also do OK without it.

 # Overview